mbachm/CarND-Vehicle-Detection/writeup.md

 #### Implementation of a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search is implemtned in the `__find_cars` function in `feature_extraction.py`.
+The sliding window search is implemented in the `__find_cars` function in `feature_extraction.py`.
 I used the code from lesson 35 and just changed `cells_per_step` to `1` to generate more overlaps.
-Furthermore I ajusted the `__get_hog_features` function as I define parameters my parameters for all of the `feature_extraction.py` functions.
+Furthermore I adjusted the `__get_hog_features` function as I define parameters my parameters for all of the `feature_extraction.py` functions.

 I used the test code of `lesson 32 Sliding Window Implementation` and some exploration to decided which scales to use in my implementation.
 My final choices where the scales of `1`, `1.5` and `2.5` with the ystart and yend points of (380, 480), (400, 600) and (500, 700) (line 16) for my sliding window search.

 The sliding window search is used in the function `search_for_vehicles` (lines 174-190), which is called from the `video_pipeline` function of the main module (line 98-102).

-The sliding window search returns for all three scales potential vehicle detections as a tupel.
+The sliding window search returns for all three scales potential vehicle detections as a tuple.
 Afterwards, I apply a heatmap with a threshold of 13 to all potential vehicles (line 182, feature_extraction).
 The generated heatmap is stored within my `vehicleDetector` class.
 This class stores the last 3 heatmaps for a better accuracy in the video_pipeline.

 #### Some examples of test images to demonstrate how my pipeline is working.